August Heinrich Petermann: Mapping the unknown

 Though Petermanns name appears on hundreds of maps, Wagner suggests he stopped drafting maps himself after 1862.
-The report concerning the Nordenskiöld voyage to the Lena, and the maps of the United States and Australia, suggest this may not be true.
+The report concerning the Nordenskiöld voyage to the Lena River, and the maps of the United States and Australia, suggest this may not be true.
 Perhaps he no longer designed, constructed and drafted the maps, as he had with the Barth maps, but he most likely continued to play a role in the conception and design of the maps, especially those in his fields of interest.

 Petermann was very well aware that even topographic maps were not yet a true representation of reality (this is illustrated by the depiction of the Liparian Isles, which were not securely situated until Darondeau's French survey in 1858), let alone medium- and small-scale maps of the interior of continents and the polar regions.
 One could still hardly speak of dense topographic, orographic and hydrological information.
 Though the maps in the Stieler looked dense with information, they were mainly filled out with information where space in the image allowed, and the cartographers had little choice what to depict by the lack of known phenomena.
 The density of information did not indicate how thoroughly an area had been explored, for the cartographers selected their data and drafted the maps in such a way as to give a balanced image as possible.
 As Petermann put it in 1866:

 "In fact, our cartographic knowledge of the territories of the earth is far less than is generally supposed. ...
 [In the maps,] even the African and Australian terrae incognitae shrink more and more, and there remain [only] a few blank spots, maybe 'wild territories', where there is 'nothing'.
 In reality everything we see on our maps is just the first step, the beginning of a more accurate knowledge of the earth’s surface."